CMS modified NCD 151 governing TENS and NMES supply coverage, effective March 7, 2026. Here's what billing teams need to do.

 Change Type Modified

-Specialties Affected Pain management, physical therapy, rehabilitation medicine, neurology, DME suppliers
+Specialties Affected Pain management, physical medicine & rehabilitation, neurology, DME suppliers

-Key Action Audit your conductive garment documentation against all five coverage criteria before March 7, 2026
+Key Action Audit your conductive garment claims for all five medical necessity criteria before billing

 CMS TENS and NMES Coverage Criteria and Medical Necessity Requirements 2026